kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### PriorityLevelConfiguration

-A PriorityLevelConfiguration represents a single isolation class.
+A PriorityLevelConfiguration represents a single priority level.
 Each PriorityLevelConfiguration has an independent limit on the number of outstanding requests, and limitations on the number of queued requests.